Why this website about the Bible and God?

 In doing the “big picture” in this way I have had a strong sense of discovery, that “it works”!
 My hope and prayer are that it will “work” for you too…

 Then go to the INDEX list and:

-to get a general introduction, go to: OV – Overview: The big picture.
+To get a general introduction, CLICK on: OV – Overview: The big picture.

-to get into some of the basic issues involved, go to: CA – Confronting assumptions.
+To get into some of the basic issues involved, CLICK on: CA – Confronting assumptions.

 You can also ask questions, make comments and give feedback.
-Just CLICK on “Your Comments”.
+Just CLICK on “Your Comments” and write what you are thinking.
 And get replies.

-3. I have listed many more key verses here (but I wouldn’t expect you to read them all!).
+4. I have listed many more key verses below (but I wouldn’t expect you to read them all!).
 They are just to show that this is a central, recurring theme throughout the whole Bible.
-These verses are mostly selected based on the occurrences in the Bible (NIV) of the words “know”, “known”, “knowledge”, etc. Significantly, these verses show that God could make Himself known TO people either positively or negatively, depending on how they were responding to Him.
+These verses are mostly selected based on the occurrences in the Bible of the words “know”, “known”, “knowledge”, etc that refer to God.
+Significantly, these verses show that God could make Himself known TO people either positively or negatively, depending on how they were responding to Him.

 Genesis 41:38-39, Exodus 6:7, 7:5, 8:10, 10:2, 16:11-12, 18:9,10-11, Numbers 16:28, 24:16, Joshua 23:14, 1Samuel 17:46,47, 2Samuel 5:12, 1Kings 18:36,37, 2Kings 5:15, 19:19, Job 19:25, 37:6-7, Psalm 100:1-3, Proverbs 2:5-6, Ecclesiastes 2:26a, Isaiah 11:9, 45:5,6, Jeremiah 11:18, 22:16, 24:7, Ezekiel 34:27, 37:14,27-28, 38:16, 39:28,29, Joel 3:16,17, Zechariah 6:15